About the Contest

 • Simultaneous submissions are welcome, but please notify us immediately via Submittable’s “Withdraw” option if your work is accepted elsewhere.

-• One (1) Grand Prize winner will be published online by LEO Weekly and on our website and will receive a cash prize of $100.
+• One (1) Grand Prize winner will be published on our website and will receive a cash prize of $100.

 • Essays selected for honorable mentions will be awarded a $25 honorarium.